What Is Aplastic Anemia?

 Based on cancer registry data, the overall five-year survival rate is about 80% for patients younger than age 20 who have a stem cell/bone marrow transplant.

 What are the tests to find aplastic anemia?

 - Complete blood count (CBC Blood test) – In aplastic anemia all three of these blood cell levels are low.

 - Bone marrow biopsy – Confirming a diagnosis of aplastic anemia requires a bone marrow biopsy.
 A doctor uses a needle to remove a small sample of bone marrow from a large bone in your body, such as your hipbone.
 The sample is examined under a microscope to rule out other blood-related diseases.

 Is Aplastic anemia is cancer?

-Aplastic anaemia (AA) is a rare condition in which the bone marrow fails to produce all three major types of blood cell.
+Aplastic anemia (AA) is a rare condition in which the bone marrow fails to produce all three major types of blood cell.
 It is not a form of cancer.

 How does stem cell transplant work for Aplastic anemia?